 Мар V

 Location Church Lane

 Designation Greenbelt and Conservation area

 Current use Allotments

 Test 1: existing planning permission or WBC No

 LP allocation

 Test 2: distance to edge of nearest Next to the church in the conservation area

 settlement

-Test 3: Local or extensive?
-Local 14,477 ft2/0.33 acre
+Test 3: Local in character or extensive tract Local 14,477 ft2/0.33 acre

+of land?

 Test 4: demonstrably special & holds a Recreational Value - Allotments are very

 particular local significance (beauty, historic important for the people who hire them.

-significance, recreation value, tranquillity,

-richness of wildlife, other)